schneider-daniel/ASAA/README.md

 $I_i = \frac{R_i + G_i + B_i}{3}$

-The goal of this color space convertion is to represent the chromaticity and saturation on the well-known color wheel.
-The intensity is represented as the height of the resulting pouinted cone.
+The aim of this color space conversion is to display chromaticity and saturation on the known color wheel.
+The intensity is represented as the height of the resulting double-peaked cone.

 <p align="center">
     <img src="./doc/hsx-shading.png" width=300px>
 </p>

 ### Color pattern
 The road color pattern is extracted in an region of interest (ROI) in front of the vehicle, defined as